ukalwa/worms-on-paper/README.md

 **Worms(Nematodes) on Paper**

-This software is written for our paper in APL Bioengineering:
+This software is written for our paper in *APL Bioengineering*:
-<i>"Flexible and disposable paper and plastic-based gel micropads for nematode handling, imaging and chemical testing"</i>
+*"Flexible and disposable paper and plastic-based gel micropads for nematode handling, imaging and chemical testing"*

 Requirments
 ===========